 We’ve prepared this step-by-step guide to buying a house to take some weight off your shoulders.
 Make sure to go through the whole thing before starting a process to know what to expect during the next few months of your life!

 Step 1: Define the Purpose of Your Purchase

 What exactly are your plans for this house?
 Start with giving yourself an answer to this question.
-This will help you better plan everything through and estimate if you can afford to buy a house you want right now.
+This will help you better plan everything through and estimate if you can afford to buy the house you want right now.

-Do you want to keep this house for as long as you can, turn it into a family home, and pass it to your kids?
+Do you want to keep this house for as long as possible, turn it into a family home, and pass it to your kids?
 If that’s the case, are you ready to settle and spend the next few years (at least!) of your life in the same place?
 And, if you’re going to purchase a house with your partner, are you ready for this commitment?